Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 April 2026 14.39.10 UTC
+- WIB: Minggu, 12 April 2026 16.01.05 UTC
-- WITA: Minggu, 12 April 2026 15.39.10 UTC
+- WITA: Minggu, 12 April 2026 17.01.05 UTC
-- WIT: Minggu, 12 April 2026 16.39.10 UTC
+- WIT: Minggu, 12 April 2026 18.01.05 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: success
+Kategori: funny